Wednesday, November 27, 2024

 I read an article about how Josephus while an eyewitness to Titus's Triumph also drew in his description on prior literary accounts of Triumphs.
 In that context I think when describing the execution itself Josephus focuses on just Simon because standard older Triumphs focused on a singular enemy leader, regardless he had earlier told us there were two leaders in the procession, Simon and John.

 Going back to the Hadrianic period however.
 We do not have a complete list of every Roman Triumph that happened.
 So while no known Triumph celebrating the defeat of the Bar Kochba Revolt is recorded one could have happened.
 Maybe Hadrian had an unconventional Triumph that wasn’t in Rome but in the newly founded Aelia Capitolina and killed Bar Kochba and Akiva at the site of one of its newly consecrated Temples?
+One of which would come to believed by local Christians to be where Jesus was Crucified.

 But going further into the future there are more options.
 The Jewish Revolt against Constantius Gallus also had two leaders, Isaac of Diocaesarea and Patricius aka Natrona.